 Created in the aftermath of World War II, the IMF's fundamental mission is to promote international monetary stability.
 To advance this goal, one of the key functions of the IMF is providing emergency loans to countries facing economic crises.
 The COVID-19 pandemic has resulted in an unprecedented demand for IMF financial assistance.
-More than 100 of the IMF's 189 member countries have requested IMF programs, 290 and IMF Managing Director Kristalina Georgieva has stated that the IMF stands ready to deploy the entirety of its current lending capacity-approximately \$1 trillion-in response to the pandemic and resulting economic crises.
-291 The IMF has already approved several COVID-related programs, including for Bolivia, Chad, the Democratic Republic of Congo, Kyrgyz Republic, Nigeria, Niger, Rwanda, Madagascar, Mozambique, Pakistan, and Togo, among others, and additional programs are expected.
-292
+More than 100 of the IMF's 189 member countries have requested IMF programs, 354 and IMF Managing Director Kristalina Georgieva stated the IMF stands ready to deploy the entirety of its current lending capacity-approximately \$1 trillion-in response to the pandemic and resulting economic crises.
+355 The IMF has already approved several COVID-related programs, including for Bolivia, Chad, the